SOFT2020-System-Integration/Exam-Project/README.md

 MongoDB - Order Table      | MongoDB - Customer Table
 :-------------------------:|:-------------------------:
 ![mongo](/Misc/mongo-order-table.png)  |  ![mongo](/Misc/mongo-customer-table.png)
-As you can see on the Order-Table diagram, a customer is referenced directly by the table's ObjectId
+As you can see on the Order-Table diagram, a customer is referenced directly by the tables ObjectId

 ### Mail Service - Andreas
 <hr/>